Single-Letter and Two-Letter .com Domains: The Rarest Real Estate on the Internet

 Two-letter .coms — the next tier

 There are 676 possible two-letter combinations (26 × 26).
 All of them are registered.
-The vast majority belong to corporations whose brand abbreviates to those two letters: AT.com (AT&T), HP.com (Hewlett-Packard), GE.com (General Electric), IG.com (the trading platform IG Group — sold for $4.7M in 2013).
+The vast majority belong to corporations whose brand abbreviates to those two letters: HP.com (Hewlett-Packard), GE.com (General Electric), IG.com (the trading platform IG Group — sold for $4.7M in 2013).

 The two-letter market spans a wider range of buyers than the single-letter market.
 Western corporations occupy the brand-matching ones.
 Chinese internet companies have aggressively acquired short numeric and Latin-character .coms over the past decade because mobile-first markets reward typing brevity.
 Crypto and AI ventures have been the recent wave.

-Notable confirmed sales in adjacent categories:
+Notable reference points in adjacent categories:

 - IG.com — $4.7 million (2013), sold to the London-listed trading platform IG Group.